 If you don't want to do it yourself, the worst case is that you can stick it with a robo-advisor and pay their extra fees (only around 0.25%).

 As for the tax benefits, the death benefit on any life insurance policy is tax-free.
-That's true for all policies, term or permanent.
+That's true for all policies, term or whole.

 That leaves the investment portion.
 Is it better to invest through a whole life policy or do it yourself?

 All things being equal, long term capital gains rates on your investments are just 20% (or less).
-Is 20% at the back end better or worse than a little siphoning off along the way?
+Is 20% at the back end better or worse than a little siphoning off some amount for fees along the way?
 That's hard to know… but I do want to throw in a curveball that may make it a moot point.